xiaoyaojudy/xiaoyaojudy/README.md

 # Data Analytics Portfolio - Yao(Judy) XIAO

-This repository is containing portfolio of data science and data analyst projects/assignments completed by me (or with team) to showcase the practical knowledge and skills that I gained from the Bootcamp that I participated.
-Presented in the form of Jupyter Notebooks, Javascript, HTML, etc. Keeping learning and practicing...
+This repository showcases a collection of data science and data analysis projects and assignments that I have completed, either individually or as part of a team.
+These projects highlight the practical skills and knowledge I gained during my participation in a comprehensive Data Analytics Bootcamp.
+The portfolio includes work presented in various formats such as Jupyter Notebooks, JavaScript, HTML, and more.
+My goal is to continually learn, practice, and refine my abilities in data analysis, machine learning, and programming.
+Through this repository, I aim to demonstrate my proficiency in solving real-world problems, utilizing a wide range of tools and techniques in data science.

 ---
 ## Table of Contents